MONNK-CODE/PORTFOLIO/README.md

 ## **A Letter to My Code Nation Project**

-Welcome to my portfolio, a culmination of hard work, endless curiosity, and a journey of self-discovery that spanned my entire senior year of high school.
+Welcome to my portfolio, proof of hard work, endless curiosity, and a journey of self-discovery that spanned my entire senior year of high school.
 What started as a class project with Code Nation became a passion that consumed countless evenings, weekends, and quiet hours of focus.
 This is not just a repository of code, it's a diary of my growth, a testament to resilience, and a snapshot of how I learned to create something meaningful.

 ---